SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

 ### 3.3 Stakeholders
 - **Viewer Panels:** Groups of viwers providing feedback on content preferences, user interface design, and overall viwer experience.
 - **Customer Support teams:** Teams dedicated to providing assistance to users experiencing issues with the service, whether technical or related to account management.
+- **Admin:** Groups managing user accounts, feedbacks, next advancements or improvements and monitoring the overall functioning or performance of the application.
 - **Privacy Advocates:** Groups ensuring viwer data protection and privacy considerations in content recommendation algorithms and viwer profiling.

 ## 4. Development Team